 This is a situation where day-to-day measurements of public opinion mean a lot less than what the reality is six months and a year from now.

-This article appears in the Feb.
-8, 2011, edition of National Journal Daily.
+This article appears in the February 8, 2011 edition of NJ Daily.